bisrael/bitbucket-pipelines-heroku-images/README.md

 You can then `FROM dockerhubname/some-tag-name` in your own other Dockerfile OR you can use it as the base in your `bitbucket-pipelines.yml` with `image: dockerhubname/some-tag-name`.

+## I just want to use it

+These images are all built and uploaded to my docker hub: https://hub.docker.com/u/blakeisrael

+They are used (or were used) in the real world every day.
+The most recent ruby versions will likely be maintained decently enough.